 - Only hospital in Detroit metropolitan area performing heart transplantation or left ventricular assist devices, and only 1 of 3 in the state of Michigan

-- About 20 heart transplants and 45 LVADs performed yearly
+- 25-30 heart transplants and 50 LVADs performed yearly

-- Management of implanted ventricular assist devices and forms of artificial hearts
+- Management of all forms of implanted ventricular assist devices (including temporary support) and artificial hearts

 Structural heart disease training

-- Multiple first in country and first in human successful SHD interventions including:
+- Review a list of multiple first in country and first in human successful SHD interventions

 - Wide variety of transcatheter structural heart disease interventions including PFO/ASD/VSD closure, alcohol septal ablation, percutaneous aortic and mitral valvuloplasty, transcatheter valve replacement (all valves), percutaneous left atrial appendage closure, percutaneous repair for mitral regurgitation, balloon atrial septostomy, and percutaneous paravalvular leak closure

-- Fellows benefit not only from clinical and procedural exposure to SHD interventions but also from novel training in advanced structural heart imaging (e.g. 3D TEE in structural heart interventions, cardiac CT and MRI) that few programs are able to provide
+- Fellows benefit not only from clinical and procedural, and research exposure to SHD interventions but also from novel training in advanced structural heart imaging (e.g. 3D TEE in structural heart interventions, cardiac CT and MRI)

 Thank you for taking the time to learn about our program, and we hope that you will consider applying.
 As you can see the framework for our fellowship is strong, but the most important aspect of our program is our fellows.
 They are our colleagues and friends, and are clearly what makes our program so special.
 We hope to see you on the interview trail in Detroit, and please do not hesitate to contact us if you have questions.